camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Security Considerations

-IETF and [OpenId Foundation](https://openid.net/wp-content/uploads/2025/01/OIDF-Responsible-Disclosure-Notice-on-Security-Vulnerability-for-private_key_jwt.pdf) were made aware of a potential security vulnerability regarding audience values in `private_key_jwt` and client assertions as e.g. used in JWT Bearer Flow.
+The IETF and the [OpenID Foundation](https://openid.net/wp-content/uploads/2025/01/OIDF-Responsible-Disclosure-Notice-on-Security-Vulnerability-for-private_key_jwt.pdf) were made aware of a potential security vulnerability regarding audience values in `private_key_jwt` and client assertions as e.g. used in JWT Bearer Flow.

 Analysis done by the ICM working group lead us to the conclusion that CAMARA protocols are not vulnerable because the endpoint URLs used as `audience` values are conveyed to the API consumer using TMForum APIs or out-of-band.
 Therefore audience values are valid and can be trusted.